Porsche 718 Cayman GT4 and 718 Spyder: Got The Horses In The Back

 Nevertheless, these are track-oriented vehicles first, and track rats will welcome the cars’ adjustable toe, camber, and roll bar rates.
 Most buyers will probably avoid breaking out the tool kit, though, and will instead simply press the Sport button to stiffen up the adaptive dampers.
 Additional dynamic tech includes an automatic rev-matching feature and access to the Porsche Track Precision App, which lets drivers geek out on lap times and the like.

 Options include lighter and more fade resistant carbon-ceramic brakes, lighter bucket seats, and plenty of individual trim options.
-Meanwhile, a Clubsport package with the usual cage, belts, and fire extinguisher is also available, as is the removal of the infotainment system and climate control system.

-In the United Kingdom, the Spyder wears a price tag of £73,405, while the GT4 stickers for £75,348, which roughly translates to between $90,000 and $100,000 in the United States.
+The Spyder wears a price tag of $96,300, while the GT4 stickers for $99,200 (neither price includes a $1,250 destination charge).
 No, they aren't cheap.
 But given their six-cylinder engines and notable performance capabilities, the latest Cayman GT4 and Boxster Spyder strike us as relative bargains.

 Hungry for every curve and optimised for the racetrack

-Note: Update: A previous version of this post indicated that the Cayman GT4/718 Spider would offer a Clubsport package.
-However, this package will not be available in the U.S. market.
-The post has been updated accordingly.
-U.S. market pricing has also been added.